Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Upper Kedron has 13 active public transport stops, all of which are bus stops.
-These stops are served by a single route, offering a total of 131 weekly passenger trips combined.
-The accessibility of transport in Upper Kedron is rated as good, with residents typically located 342 meters from the nearest stop.
+These stops are served by a single route, providing a total of 131 weekly passenger trips.
+Transport accessibility in the area is rated as good, with residents typically located 342 meters from the nearest stop.
+The majority of residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 84%, while 11% use trains.
+On average, there are 1.9 vehicles per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport